gs-yoon/gs-yoon.github.io/project.md

 # Learning Based Kalman Filter
 <hr width="100%" color="black" size="5">

 To automatically determine parmeters of the Kalman filter Using machine learning and convex optimization.
-In other words, learing the parameters of kalmanfiter
+In other words, learing the parameters of kalmanfilter

 ### Dynamic System Modeling
 A discrete-time linear dynamical system consists of a sequence of state vectors <strong>x<sub>t</sub> ∈ R<sup>2</sup></strong>  , indexed by time  <strong>t∈{0,…,N−1}</strong>  and dynamics equations